PC Gaming Desk Cable Management: Best Cheap Accessories Guide

 Advertisement

-• An under-desk cable tray (for bricks and adapters, not the strip itself)
+• An under-desk cable tray for power bricks and adapters (not the strip itself).

-• Adhesive cable clips (small underslung ones and larger “cord holders” on the edge)
+• Adhesive cable clips — small underslung ones plus larger edge “cord holders” — to fix each cable’s route.

-• Cable trunking and/or curled cord protectors for exposed runs
+• Cable trunking and curled cord protectors for the runs you can still see.

-• Optional: an under-desk USB-C/USB 4 dock to consolidate laptop setups
+• Optional: an under-desk USB-C / USB4 dock to collapse a laptop setup down to one cable.

-Used together, these tame 90% of the mess on a gaming desk without drilling into walls, wrecking rental deposits, or buying expensive branded “cable management systems”.
-Below is the exact process I follow now when I redo a desk, and the mistakes I stopped making.
+Below is the exact order I follow when I redo a desk, plus the mistakes I stopped making.

 Step 1: Mount the Power Strip Under the Desk (Properly)